fpjohnston/TECO-64/doc/missing.md

 for setting either since TECO determines the terminal size automatically at start-up and whenever the display is resized.

-- -1W - Refresh the terminal’s screen to show the contents of the text buffer.
+- -1W - Refresh the terminal’s screen to show the contents of the edit buffer.
 - -nW - Ignored.
 - nW - Ignored.
 - 0W - Ignored.